OpenMath/OpenMath.github.io/software/index.md

 * [JavaMath](http://javamath.sourceforge.net/) is a free API for linking computational engines (in particular Maple and GAP) into Java programs using OpenMath as the data format
 * [Krextor](http://kwarc.info/projects/krextor/) translates OpenMath CDs to RDF for use by Semantic Web applications and services
-* [MathWeb](http://www.mathweb.org/) is a system for connecting mathematical software systems which speak OMDoc via a common software bus.

 * [OpenXM](http://www.math.sci.kobe-u.ac.jp/OpenXM/) is an infrastructure for mathematical communication which will support OpenMath.